 Mix the broth and cream of chicken soup.
 Add pepper.
 I like a generous sprinkle of pepper.
 Pour this mixture over the top of the veggies and chicken.

 Unfold the crust and spread it out over the casserole dish.
-I know a round crust doesn’t fit a rectangle dish, but it’s ok.
+I know, a round crust doesn’t fit a rectangle dish, but it’s ok.
 I just trimmed up the edges and placed them in the corners, so as not to leave them naked.
-I always have an urge to express myself on pie crust.
+I always have an urge to express my creativity with pie crust.
 You have to vent it, right?
 Get out your knife and draw a design in the dough (I chose leafless trees) or you can be boring and just cut in a few slits.